k0001/k0001.github.com/articles/opaleye-sot.md

 Functions like `eq` are the other big thing that `opaleye-sot` brings to the `opaleye` query language.
-And, as complicated as their implementations might be, the net benefit of `eq` for the end-user writing a query in the Opaleye query language is huge: it is _the single entry point_ to comparing for equality any any two comparable things, no matter where there are contained; and as many constraints will be required on those comparable things in order to ensure that we don't accidentally fall into _the wrong SQL_ trap.
+And, as complicated as their implementations might be, the net benefit of `eq` for the end-user writing a query in the Opaleye query language is huge: It is _the single entry point_ to comparing for equality any any two comparable things, no matter where there are contained; and as many constraints will be required on those comparable things in order to ensure that we don't accidentally fall into _the wrong SQL_ trap.
 Of course, highly